ayehninnkhine/CPE393-Fall-2025-MLMonitoringLab/README.md

 - Add another model (e.g., RandomForest) and compare in MLflow.
 - Schedule a periodic job that regenerates the Evidently report daily/weekly.
 - Log a confusion matrix image and an ROC curve to artifacts.
-- Create a `Model Registry` entry and transition the best model to "Staging".